Aesthetics

 ||

-operator and the subsequent operations span multiple lines, it is acceptable to place|| {
+operator follows a command, and the subsequent operations span multiple lines.
+In such cases, placing|| {

 ||